Mayra Rosales: Later developments

 In the wake of the death of her nephew and the revelation of her massive weight, Rosales became the subject of intense media attention.
 At this time, Rosales, who had not left her bed for 2 years, was reluctant to engage with the public.
 After her sister's arrest and conviction, Rosales expressed interest in taking custody of her sister's remaining children, but realized she was physically unable to care for them while bedridden.
-Numerous weight loss specialists reached out with offers of help and support.
+Numerous weight-loss specialists reached out with offers of help and support.

 In 2012, the US television channel TLC aired a documentary entitled Half-Ton Killer?
 This was later also screened by UK broadcaster Channel 4, in which it was revealed that Rosales had received treatment from Dr. Younan Nowzaradan to help with her weight-related issues.
 She was shown being admitted to Nowzardan's Houston clinic, where, under medical supervision, she lost 32 st in anticipation of receiving gastric bypass surgery.

-In 2013, Rosales stated on the Spanish-language TV show Sábado Gigante that she had lost 800 pounds, received custody of her sister's children, and was now in a romantic relationship.
+In 2013, Rosales stated on the Spanish-language TV show Sábado Gigante that she had lost 800 pounds, and was now in a romantic relationship.
 She also appeared on Anderson Cooper in 2012 to discuss the changes that she had made.
 She also appeared on Dr. Oz.

-Nowadays, Rosales lives a quiet life in Sullivan City, Texas.
-She is currently married to Carlos De La Rosa.
-They have been married since 2016.
+Rosales lived a quiet life in Sullivan City, Texas.
+She was married to Carlos De La Rosa.

+Rosales died from an illness on February 16, 2024 at the age of 43.